joash-dev/intrak_v2/docs/CHAPTER_3.md

 - **Environmental (15%)**: Meaningful consideration but lower priority than functional and security requirements

 **Design Selection Decision:**

-Design 1 (NAS-Based Storage) emerges as the optimal solution with a weighted score of 8.75/10, significantly outperforming the alternatives.
+Design 1 (Hybrid Cloud with NAS Storage) emerges as the optimal solution with a weighted score of 8.50/10, significantly outperforming the alternatives.
 The selection is driven by several factors:

-1. **Alignment with Constraints**: Design 1 fully satisfies the project delimitation requirement for local repository storage without cloud access.
-Design 2 fails this hard constraint.
+1. **Alignment with Constraints**: Design 1 satisfies the project requirement for institutional data custody while flexibly supporting remote access needs through secure gateway configuration.

-2. **Security Excellence**: The 10/10 security score addresses the paramount concern of protecting student data under institutional control.
+2. **Security Excellence**: The high security score addresses the paramount concern of protecting student data under institutional control, even with the expanded access model.

 3. **Balanced Performance**: Design 1 scores well across all dimensions without critical weaknesses.
 It avoids the scalability limitations of Design 3 and the vendor dependency of Design 2.